ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/STEAM.md

 Changes will help you however far you've progressed.

-Note: This mod makes the game easier.
-For the best experience of the original game I'd recommend playing through it normally first :)
+[i]Note: This mod makes the game easier.
+You'll probably get through level quickers, which means you'll level slower.
+For for the best experience, I'd recommend playing through the game normally first :)[/i]

 [h2]Objectives[/h2]
 [list]